Pricing details

 We do not surface a separate "cached input" line in your usage breakdown today because the discount happens at the cost basis level, not at billing.
 You see the headline token count in the dashboard; the cache discount shows up as typed being able to serve the same workload within the same monthly quota and at the same overage rates as our cost basis improves.

-7. Billing structure: monthly vs Claude's 5-hour windows
+7. Billing structure: monthly vs subscription CLIs' 5-hour windows

 Pick the shape that fits your work pattern: